allenai/natural-instructions/tasks/README.md

 `task1156_bard_analogical_reasoning_tools` | Given an analogy that relates actions to the tools used to perform the action, give the appropriate tool for the given action | Answer Generation
 `task1157_bard_analogical_reasoning_rooms_for_containers` | Given an analogy that relates objects to the associated rooms, give the appropriate room for the given object | Answer Generation
 `task1158_bard_analogical_reasoning_manipulating_items` | Given an analogy that on manipulating items in a kitchen, give with the appropriate word | Answer Generation
 `task1159_bard_analogical_reasoning_containers` | Given an analogy that relates items to the associated containers, give the appropriate container for the given item | Answer Generation
-`task1159_bard_analogical_reasoning_containers` | Given an analogy that relates items to the associated containers, give the appropriate container for the given item | Answer Generation
 `task1188_count_max_freq_char` | Given a string with duplicate characters, find the character which is ocurring with the maximum frequency  | Answer Generation
 `task1189_check_char_in_string` | Given a string S and a character c, check if c is present in S or not  | Answer Generation